 Earned media refers to any press coverage you receive, regardless of where it comes from or how it’s shared.
 It can include traditional news outlets such as newspapers and magazines, blogs, podcasts, online video channels, and other digital sources.
 The key here is that this type of media coverage is “earned”; you don’t have to pay for it or actively promote it yourself.
-It’s a result of your efforts – either through providing interesting content or creating buzz about your campaign – and it doesn’t cost anything extra.
+It’s a result of your efforts – providing interesting content or creating buzz about your campaign – and doesn’t cost anything extra.

 Earned media refers to any publicity or coverage your campaign receives without paying for it.
 It could include mentions in newspapers, magazine articles, radio shows, podcasts, and online blogs.
-Earned media can be very beneficial since it comes from a third-party source and can often carry more weight than paid advertising or promotions.
+Earned media can be very beneficial since it comes from a third-party source and often carries more weight than paid advertising or promotions.